s-shifat/beam-solver/README.md

   ```bash
   python main.py your_beam.json
   ```
-  this would output your SFD and BMD diagram:
+  The solved reactions and summary would be printed in the console and the resultant SFD and BMD diagram will be produced:
   ![SFD-BMD](./doc/img/beam_solved.png)

 ### Known Issues and Limitaions